omodara-ux/INST377-Final-Project-/Developer Manual.md

 To add values to field that is alerady filled, use the prefix "add" before the varible name.
 Here is an example: add_categories

 To search for products.
-The search parameter has 2 possible values that need to be seperated by a comma.: get /api/v2/search
+The search parameter has 2 possible values that need to be seperated by a comma get /api/v2/search

-To get a product's nutriscore (no authentication required):
-Make a GET request to the Get A Product By Barcode endpoint: https://world.openfoodfacts.net/api/v2/product/{barcode}
+To get a product's nutriscore (no authentication required) GET request to the Get A Product By Barcode endpoint https://world.openfoodfacts.net/api/v2/product/{barcode}
 Example for Nutella Ferreor
-GET:
+GET
 https://world.openfoodfacts.net/api/v2/product/3017624010701
 Response (all the nutrition data associated with Nutella Ferrero:
 {